MENTORMICHAEL/Frontend_mentor/README.md

 [ACKNOWLEGDMENTS]

-Well it was my code instructor that made me dive into this really helpful project and she by the name Miss Seun, i appreciate her.
+Well it was my code instructor that made me dive into this really helpful project and she goes by the name Miss Seun, i appreciate her.